kevin218/Eureka/docs/source/index.rst

 Citing ``Eureka!``
 ~~~~~~~~~~~~~~~~~~

+To make citing ``Eureka!`` and its dependencies easier, you can simply print the ``citations`` and ``bibliography`` attributes of the Meta object returned at each stage of analysis.
+``meta.citations`` will return a list of named python packages (and the JWST instrument being analyzed, if applicable), while ``meta.bibliography`` will return a list of formatted BibTeX
-If you wish to cite the use of ``Eureka!`` in published work, please use the following citation to the `JOSS paper <https://arxiv.org/abs/2207.03585>`_.
+entries for each citation.
+If you wish to cite just the use of ``Eureka!`` in published work, please use the following citation to the `JOSS paper <https://arxiv.org/abs/2207.03585>`_.

 .. code-block::